-Levi: But there are…
+Levi: But there are-

-Jim: I don’t remember that question!
+Jim: I don’t remember (laughs) that-

 Jennie: Yes.
 Yes, you did.

-Levi: … we were both like, “Ah.”
-And we thought she was gonna be, you know, snapping a picture with her fingers.
-No, she had Jennie’s phone.
+Levi: … we were both like, “Ah,” and we thought she was gonna be, you know, snapping a picture with her fingers.
+No. She had Jennie’s phone.

 Levi: … that it did not happen.

 Jim: And you’re sticking to this story, right?

 Levi: You’d never see me again.
-But there are challenges.

-Levi: Because that’s what God wants for us.
-But I say – I tell you that story, but on a serious note, when the Bible says Adam and Eve were naked and unashamed, it was not just physically.
+Levi: … because that’s what God wants for us.
+But, I, I, see, I tell you that story, but on a serious note, when the Bible says Adam and Eve were naked and unashamed, it was not just physically.
 They were unashamed spiritually because they had no need to hide.
 Sin causes you to cover up.

 Levi: … uh, you are covered up in the best possible sense.
-Once Jesus put the blood over the – over Adam and Eve, they were now clothed and covered.
+Once Jesus put the blood, uh, over Adam and Eve, they were now, n- clothed and covered.
 And when Jennie and I are covered by Jesus, we can be uncovered before each other in vulnerability.
 And that’s the foundation for a beautiful relationship.
 It’s where you don’t have secrets.
-It’s where you – uh, in the – in the Bruce Willis movie, he says, “When did you know the relationship was on the rocks?”
+It’s where you, uh, in the Bruce Willis movie he says, “When did you know the relationship was on the rocks?”
 He said, “When I had a bad dream and didn’t wake you up to tell you about it,” about his wife.

-Jim: Mm.
-That is really good.
+Jim: That is really good.

 Jean: It is.

-Jim: Um, for the couple – who knows how long they’ve been married?
-It may have been a short time or a long time, but they haven’t experienced not only that kind of intimacy, but the kind of friendship and the fun that you’re speaking about right from the beginning of the program – where can they go?
+Jim: Um, for the couple, who knows how long they’ve been married.
+It may have been a short time or a long time, but they haven’t experienced not only that kind of intimacy but the kind of friendship and the fun that you’re speaking about right from the beginning of the program.
+Where can they go?
 What can they do?
 How do they rekindle these things?
 Um, I’m really asking you for hope.

-Jim: How about just diapers you have to change?
-(Laughter)
+Jim: How about just diapers you have-

-Jim: For the skeptic listening, saying, “Right.
+Jim: For the skeptic listening saying, “Right.
 Does it really work to blow on the coals?
 Will it catch fire again?”

 Jim: That’s really good.

-Levi: And the servants didn’t know it was gonna become wine when they were carrying it in a ladle to the master of the feast.
+Levi: And the servants didn’t know it was gonna become wine when they were carrying it in a ladle to the m- master of the feast.
 It was still water until they stuck out in faith.
-So, I would encourage you who feels like, “I don’t know; I feel stupid” – it’s gonna feel stupid if you’re doing it right.
+So, I’d encourage you who feels like I dunno.
+It feels stupid.
+It’s gonna feel stupid if you’re doing it right.

 Jim: … thanks so much.
-Jean, thank you for being with us.
+Jean, thank you, for being-

-Jennie: Thank you, Jean.
+Jennie: Thank you-

 Levi: Thank you for having us.

-Jim: Yeah, it’s been good.
+Jim: It’s been good.

-Jennie: Thank you guys so much.
+Jennie: … so much.
 Appreciate you.